harmony-one/h/progress/rikako-hatoya.md

+2025-09-14 Sun (2.5h): Looked into APR calculation problem.
+Looked through lp-data to check for inconsistencies.

+2025-09-13 Sat (1.5h): Looked into flash LPs.
+Looked into IRR.

 2025-09-12 Fri: Started looking into data from aerodrome_lp_stats.
 Re-read on backtesting files.

 2025-09-11 Thu: Looked into [backtesting fee calculation](https://chatgpt.com/share/68c21633-30c0-8012-be3d-7c267ed431d5) and Aaron's backtesting script.
 Re-looked into Aaron's original strategy again, research on impermanent loss, and more on DLMMs.